marcoslop/code-conventions/sintaxis/README.md

     *  Created by marcoslop in 10/06/2016
     **/

 This comments don´t contribute with anything interesting.
-If we want to know who created this file we can check it in the source control version.
+If we want to know who created this file we can check it in the version control.